qzweng/qzweng.github.io/_pages/about.md

 My research interests broadly span AI Infrastructure, Machine Learning Systems, and Cloud Computing, with a special focus on GPU cluster management and **large-scale model training, inference, and fine-tuning**.

-I joined Shanghai AI Laboratory after receiving the Ph.D. degree (2022) in [Computer Science and Engineering](https://cse.ust.hk) from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/).
-I had been a Research Intern (2020) on cluster management in Alibaba for over two years.
-Before that, I obtained the B.Eng. degree (2017) from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/).
+I joined Shanghai AI Laboratory after receiving the Ph.D. degree (2022) in Computer Science and Engineering from [The Hong Kong University of Science and Technology](https://hkust.edu.hk/), supervised by Prof. [Wei Wang](https://www.cse.ust.hk/~weiwa/).
+I had been a Research Intern (2020) on cluster management in [Alibaba](https://www.alibabagroup.com/en-US) for over two years.
+Before that, I obtained the B.Eng. degree (2017) from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) and studied (2015) in [UC Berkeley](https://www.berkeley.edu/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.